Bruno-SSC/movsort/commit_log.md

     However, I feel like the dataflow is messed up and I need to solve other topics before going on with this. com 19
     I'm doing a huge refactor to make things more organized.
-I'm learning how to properly use the MVC and stopped importing js files like I did with the css file.
+I'm learning how to properly use the MVC and stopped importing js files like I did with the css file. com 20
+    implemented the changing color for genres but unsure if it fits the new code structure.
+Shouldn't the function be receiving some sort of data to update the frontend accordingly?